dougeby/IntuneDocs/intune/corporate-identifiers-add.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

+As an Intune admin, you can identify a device as corporate-owned in a variety of ways.
+Intune can collect additional information from corporate-owned devices.
+You can also set device restrictions devices that aren't corporate owned.

+A device is identified as corporate-owned if any of the following conditions are true:

+- Enrolled with a [device enrollment manager](device-enrollment-manager-enroll.md) account (all platforms)
+- Enrolled with the Apple [Device Enrollment Program](device-enrollment-program-enroll-ios.md), [Apple School Manager](apple-school-manager-set-up-ios.md), or [Apple Configurator](apple-configurator-enroll-ios.md) (iOS only)
+- Predeclared with an international mobile equipment identifier (IMEI) numbers (all platforms with IMEI numbers) or serial number (iOS and Android)
+- Registered in Azure Active Directory or Enterprise Mobility Suite as a Windows 10 Enterprise device (Windows 10 only)
+- Specified **Corporate** in the device's **Properties**

+Corporate-owned devices display **Corporate** in the **Ownership** column for their device records in Intune.
+To view, go **Devices** > **All devices**.

+## Predeclare a device with IMEI or serial number

-As an Intune admin, you can create and import a comma-separated value (.csv) file that lists international mobile equipment identifier (IMEI) numbers or serial numbers.
+As an Intune admin, you can create and import a comma-separated value (.csv) file that lists IMEI numbers or serial numbers.
 Intune uses these identifiers to specify device ownership as corporate.
 You can declare IMEI numbers for all supported platforms.
 You can only declare serial number for iOS and Android devices.
 Each IMEI or serial number can have details specified in the list for administrative purposes.

 <!-- When you upload serial numbers for company-owned iOS devices, they must be paired with a corporate enrollment profile.
 Devices must then be enrolled using either Apple’s device enrollment program (DEP) or Apple Configurator to have them appear as company-owned. -->